nayandas69/Social-Media-Downloader/README.md

 # Social Media Downloader

 ## Overview
 **Social Media Downloader** is a versatile tool designed to download videos and posts from popular platforms like YouTube, TikTok, Instagram, and Facebook.
-It provides an intuitive CLI interface for Windows and Linux users and is also available on PyPI for easy installation via `pip`.
+It provides an intuitive CLI interface for Windows, and Linux users and is also available on PyPI for easy installation via `pip`.

 This tool is intended for **personal use only**.
 Unauthorized downloading of copyrighted material is prohibited.